emm-aah/wellness-wien/README.md

 ## Skeleton

 The features that became a priority were:

--Descriptive section with just photos and text.
+* Descriptive section with just photos and text.
--Timetable with class times.
+* Timetable with class times.
--Contact Information and google maps link.
+* Contact Information and google maps link.
--Footer with social media links.
+* Footer with social media links.

 Please find pdf to the Wireframe [here](/documentation/Wellness-Wien-Wireframe.pdf)